jblza/grocery/README.md

 Hi!
 This is a grocery list app.

-It helps the user keep track of their grocery list (things to buy), what they have instock, and recipe lists.
+It helps the user keep track of their grocery list (things to buy), what they have in stock, and recipe lists.

 It also has and auto-populate feature that suggests items to buy based on the users own recipes and ingredients that the user already has in stock.